farcasterxyz/docs/docs/reference/warpcast/signers.md

 When the user approves the request in Warpcast, an onchain transaction will be made that grants write permissions to that signer.
-Once that completes your app should indicate success and can being writing messages using the newly added key.
+Once that completes your app should indicate success and can begin writing messages using the newly added key.

 #### Reference implementation